 4 Liquefaction Process

-The liquefaction plant cools the gas to negative 162 degrees celcius.
+The liquefaction plant cools the gas to negative 162 degrees Celcius.
 As the gas cools it is reduced to 1/600th hundredth of its previous volume.
 The resulting liquified natural gas is clear, colourless, and ready for transport.

-5 LNG Storage and Loading Terminal
+5 Liquid Natural Gas (LNG): LNG Storage and Loading Terminal

 The liquified natural gas (LNG), is stored in large insulated tanks until it is ready for shipment.
 Pipes connect the storage tank to a loading jetty.
-Regardless of outside temperatures the LNG inside the tanks and loading facility remains at negative 162 degrees celcius.
+Regardless of outside temperatures, the LNG inside the tanks and loading facility remains at negative 162 degrees Celcius.
 The LNG is then pumped into specially designed LNG ships.

 6 LNG Shipping